 ABM is reliant upon effective research and insight, and using that intelligence wisely to create a pull strategy so that your target audience notices you and has ample reasons to engage.
 This is where content development and distribution and targeted advertising come in.
 This can be combined with creation of opportunities to engage such as webinars, breakfast or lunch events (when we are able to meet face to face again) on specific topics of interest.

 Data is one thing but people still buy people.
 It’s still about human contact.
 This is where disciplines like outbound calling can be effective as means of engagement.
 A call can be research-oriented.
-A call to ask a set of questions, the responses to which go into a white paper that you offer to the respondent, can be the start of a relationship.
-A call to invite them to a webinar with a topic expert can further develop the engagement.
+You may want to ask a set of questions, the responses to which go into a white paper that you offer to the respondent.
+This can be the start of a relationship.
+Or, the purpose of the call may be to invite them to a webinar with a topic expert.
+This can further develop the engagement.
 And, an invitation to meet to review a new approach or product can start the sales conversation.

 It’s not Business as Usual

 Ultimately, ABM isn’t business as usual even though, to some extent, it may seem that way since segmentation, profiling and targeting have been buzzwords for ages.
 For ABM to succeed, it requires an integrated approach.
 It also means decisions need to be taken that mean sales and marketing teams are allowed and encouraged to ease away from focus on short-term wins for long-term gain.
 That requires a change in emphasis from top management since it means that sales and marketing professionals may at times seem to be in a marathon that never seems to end.
 Large customers don’t typically make quick decisions so the fruits of ABM labours may not be seen for some time.
 So, it’s important to try to focus, where possible, on quick wins and smaller projects within those accounts and on being present when the bigger opportunities arise.